Nonequilibrium quantum heat transport between structured environments: Results

 Next, we display the steady state noise $S_{ss}$ in figure \ref{fig:6}(b) plotted against the coupling strength $\lambda$ for the two bath configurations.
 It can be seen that the g-NESB and ug-NESB display similar noise characteristics in contrast with the different scaling profiles observed for the heat currents.
 In particular, at weak system-bath coupling the noise scales quadratically with $\lambda$ in both cases as predicted by the fluctuation-dissipation theorem.
 Furthermore, the noise unlike the current $I_{ss}$ does not exhibit turnover behavior in either of the two models at strong coupling.
 As such, the perturbative and exact expressions for $S_{ss}$ also adopt a similar functional form in the turnover region of the current: discrepancies only occur between approaches for coupling strengths above $\lambda\approx 0.1\Delta$.

 Lastly, figure \ref{fig:7} illustrates how the stationary currents for each model depends on the temperature bias $\Delta T = T_1-T_2$, assuming the temperature of the cold bath to be fixed to $T_2 = \Delta$.
-We compare the exact HEOM simulations with those obtained from the second-order Bloch-Redfield master equation (\ref{eq:BRME_dis}) for moderate (strong) and weak system-bath coupling.
-When the baths are close to equilibrium $\Delta T\ll1$, we find the current scales linearly with $\Delta T$ for moderate and weak coupling as would be expected from Fourier's law, $I^{F}_{ss}=\kappa\Delta T$, where \be \kappa = \lim_{T_1\rightarrow T_2}\,\frac{I_{ss}(T_1)}{T_1-T_2} \ee is the thermal conductance.
+We compare the exact HEOM simulations with those obtained from the second-order Redfield equation (\ref{eq:BRME_dis}) for moderate (strong) and weak system-bath coupling.
+When the baths are close to equilibrium $\Delta T\ll1$, we find the current scales linearly with $\Delta T$ for moderate and weak coupling as would be expected from Fourier's law, $I^{F}_{ss}=\kappa\Delta T$, where

+is the thermal conductance.
 As the temperature difference grows in magnitude, however, the two models display differing behavior.
 Within the ug-NESB, the heat current saturates as $\Delta T$ is tuned away from the linear response regime.
 This saturation also occurs in the g-NESB but the current approaches it's asymtoptic value at a slower rate, thereby causing Fourier's law to hold over a wider temperature range than for the ug-NESB, particularly at weaker coupling.
-We note further that while the Bloch-Redfield equation (\ref{eq:sshc_so}) predicts a similar turnover as the HEOM, it tends to substantially overestimate the heat flow in the ug-NESB.
+We note further that while the Redfield equation (\ref{eq:sshc_so}) predicts a similar turnover as the HEOM, it tends to substantially overestimate the heat flow in the ug-NESB.